 Those who aren’t familiar with Pasadena will usually associate this city on the northeastern side of Los Angeles with the Rose Bowl and the yearly Tournament of Roses Parade, but the city is much more than a once-a-year event.

 Pasadena is also home to the lauded California Institute of Technology, the Jet Propulsion Laboratory, and some of the largest homes in the county.

 This neck of the LA area has a fascinating history.
 Interestingly, Pasadena was first incorporated as a city because locals wanted to stop a saloon from operating within its borders.
 The city was officially founded in 1886 and modern conveniences like sewers, electricity, and paved streets were soon common throughout the town.

-Today, Pasadena is a vibrant community offering a peaceful and calm environment to visitors, so it’s where to stay in Los Angeles when you want to focus on safety.
-Many of its streets are wide and pastoral, quite a different experience from the streets in Los Angeles (and especially the hilly areas) where the roads are often so crowded that driving feels like an obstacle course.
+Today, Pasadena is a vibrant community offering visitors a peaceful and calm environment, so it’s where to stay in Los Angeles when you want to focus on safety.
+Many of its streets are wide and pastoral, quite a different experience from the streets in Los Angeles (especially the hilly areas), where the roads are often so crowded that driving feels like an obstacle course.

 South Pasadena, too, immediately to the south of Pasadena and its own incorporated community, is one of the safest places to visit and stay in the Los Angeles area.
-The beautiful craftsman cottages, incredible architecture, and open skies of Pasadena feel quite different from the crush of humanity that exists in other regions of Los Angeles.
+The beautiful craftsman cottages, incredible architecture, and open skies of Pasadena feel quite different from the crush of humanity in other Los Angeles regions.

 You’ll find a wealth of activities just a short walk from your Pasadena hotel, which means you can spend your entire vacation venturing just a few miles away from your hotel or vacation home.
 However, it’s also easy to get to the bright city lights of Downtown Los Angeles with a quick trip down the 110 Freeway, which starts in Pasadena and passes right through DTLA.